axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 Nmap done: 1 IP address (1 host up) scanned in 0.38 seconds
 ```

-Here, it seems that we have an anonymous access to the FTP server.
 An anonymous account accepts any string as a password and has limited access rights to an FTP server, but enough to be able to retrieve content.

 ```bash
 $ ftp 10.129.147.8